 Now check firewalld status

-Now install iptables service using yum package manager using following command.
+Now install iptables service using yum package manager using the following command.

 After installing enable iptables service and start using below commands.